ebrewe/importCSV/README.md

     [0] -> the data in each of the columns
     [1] -> the preformatted names of the columns
     [2] -> the names of the columns to lowercase with no spaces

+### hideColumns

+The column numbers from the CSV that you don't want in the table.
+To exclude the first, second and fifth columns from the table, provide:

+    [1,2,5]

+### thClasses

+A list of classes that will be added to the table's th tags in the **data-class** attribute.